 Trainees who are unable to complete the training course are entitled to a full refund, provided a 72-hour notice prior to dropping out is given.

-Largest selection of training courses
+Largest selection of training courses at Vancouver First Aid

 All instructional classes are held throughout the week, including evenings and weekends for popular classes.
 CPR courses are available in three levels: CPR Level “A” offers basic CPR and AED training for adult victims; CPR Level “C” offers basic CPR and AED training for adult, child, and infant victims and CPR Level “HCP” offers comprehensive CPR and AED training for health-care providers.

 Popular first aid courses such as standard and emergency first aid allow participants to select the level of CPR training to partner with the course.
-Childcare first aid and occupational first aid do not provide participants with the option of selecting the level of CPR to partner with the course.
+Childcare and occupational first aid do not provide participants with the option of selecting the level of CPR to partner with the course.

 St Mark James Certification